BlueskyFR/twitter-analyse/README.md

 ## Setup

-To run this project on your own, you must create a `config.json5` containing the following informations:
+To run this project on your own, you must create a `config.json5` file containing the following informations:

 ```json5
 {